Amrit-Kaur05/Mood-Board-Generator/README.md

 ## Built With

-- Python
+- Language: Python
-- Hugging Face SentenceTransformers
-- spaCy NLP tools
+- Tools; Hugging Face SentenceTransformers, spaCy NLP
-- Unsplash API
+- APIs: Unsplash API
-- Gradio
+- Demo site: Gradio

 ## Usage

 Use cases include:
 - 😊 Mood Boards: Users can input their current mood or a journal entry and get a personalized selection of images that reflect it!
 - 🖼️ Vision Boards: Users can input what they want, whether it be for room planning or future travels, and can generate a board that will give them inspiration for what they'd like!
 - 💭 ...
 And so much more!